-Valentina Almeida Cape Verdean American Veterans Association Memorial Hall The child of Cape Verdean immigrants, Valentina Almeida (1913-2009) is best known for her advocacy work with immigrants within the
+Valentina Almeida Cape Verdean American Veterans Association Memorial Hall The child of Cape Verdean immigrants, Valentina Almeida (1913-2009) is best known for her advocacy work with immigrants within the local Cape Verdean community.
+She assisted immigrants by facilitating all aspects of their transition to a new country.
+In 1998, the Cape Verdean government named Valentina an auxiliary vice consulate.
+Uncomfortable in the spotlight, Valentina was twice honored at testimonial banquets held at the Cape Verdean American Veterans Association Memorial Hall.

-Archangela Fortes Cape Verdean Ultramarine Band Club A tireless leader in New Bedford's Cape Verdean community, Archangela "Canja" Fortes (1919-2009) initiated numerous events that celebrated Cape Verdean women.
+Archangela Fortes Cape Verdean Ultramarine Band Club A tireless leader in New Bedford's Cape Verdean community, Archangela "Canja" Fortes (1919-2009) initiated numerous events that celebrated Cape verdean women.
 As president of the Cape Verdean Women's Social Club from 1957 to 1962, she launched its annual Tea, as well its annual Mother's Day Procession.
 The Cape Verdean Ultramarine Band Club was one of the meeting locations for the Cape Verdean Women's Social Club.
 Canja was also active in other local organizations and chaired the Cape Verdean Debutante Ball for nine years.